heyqbnk/vk-api/README.md

     workers.push(fork());
   }

-  // In master we do create VKAPI instance, because consumers should
+  // In master we create VKAPIProvider with specified rps property
-  // communicate with single its instance, which is in VKAPIProvider const provider = new VKAPIProvider({workers, instance: new VKAPI()});
+  // (VKAPIConsumer api instance rps will be ignored).
+If not passed, rps will
+  // be 3, so make sure you have passed that property. const provider = new VKAPIProvider({workers});
   provider.init();
 }
-// In consumer workers, we just create http server with VKAPIConsumer else {
+// In slaves, we just create http server with VKAPIConsumer. else {
-  // Create VKAPI instance consumer instance http(new VKAPIConsumer());
+  // Create VKAPI instance consumer instance. http(new VKAPIConsumer({
+    instance: new VKAPI({accessToken: '...', v: '5.103'}),
+  }));
 }
 ```

 #### Defining connection between the provider and consumer

-There is a rare case, when your project contains 2 providers with
+There is a rare case, when your project contains 2 providers with for
 different `VKAPI` instances.
 For example, you could create separate api
 instances for group and application which use different access tokens.